woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 * Choose an image from your Media library.
 * Define **conditions** for layering this image over the main Composite Product image.

-The layering order of these conditional images depends on the relative position of your "Overlay Image" Scenarios.

 This approach makes it possible to utilize either **swapping** or **compositing** techniques to conditionally modify the main product image.

 For more information and examples, check out the plugin's repository on [GitHub](https://github.com/somewherewarm/woocommerce-composite-products-conditional-images).